4 Helpful Tips To Achieve Financial Freedom

 Watch out for: It is easy to want to turn retirement funding off for a bonus payment or that side hustle, but the higher percentage you invest of your total income, the better off you will be.

 We have purchased two homes in our life, one in 2009 and one in 2012.
-The market had bottomed out.
+In both of those purchase years, the market had bottomed out.
 We bought our homes for cheap, which was lucky.
 But, one thing remains true: we bought within our means.
 Some would argue we bought below our means.
 And I love that.
-This is why our mortgage balance is going to break by $80k this year.
 We were frugal with our house budget and now we aren’t drowning in a huge mortgage.

 Our advice: Buy within your means.
 Do not try to keep up with the Joneses.
 Do what makes sense for you and your life.
 Also, try to air on the side of less square footage.
-A smaller home means less to clean, maintain, repair, store, and did I mention clean?!
-You might also be able to move to a nicer neighborhood or a better school district if all of your dollars aren’t going towards square footage.
-Plus it forces you to be intentional about what you own #intentionalism.
+A smaller home means less to clean, maintain, repair...did I mention clean?!

 Watch out for: Car envy!
 It is real.
 Every year cars are newer and “better”.
 You will see your friends and neighbors with new cars and can trick yourself into thinking you need one because of better fuel economy or better safety.
 You probably don’t need it.
 Eventually, all cars need to be replaced, but you probably aren’t there.

 Our Advice: Be careful with credit cards.
-They are the most crippling debt you can have.
+They typically have super high interest rates.

 Watch out for: Yourself.
 If you have had trouble with credit cards before or feel like they are something more than a small step between your purchase and your checking account, consider cutting them up and staying away.

 That about sums it up.
-Pay cash for your car, invest early and forever, buy affordable housing, and use credit responsibly.
-No magic tricks, no crazy market strategy, just good ol’ fashion self-restraint, and patience.
+No magic tricks, no crazy market strategy, just good old fashion self-restraint and patience.

 Financial freedom means different things to different people, and that’s ok!
 I hope the tips above have inspired you to pave YOUR unique path to freedom.